ishitadatta/Studee/README.md

  4. Delete Profile

 ### Clubs
  1. Create a club (club name, club description, approval required)
+ 2. Founders must have high credits (30 credits required to create a club)
- 2. Make creater of the club, the founder of a club
+ 3. Make creater of the club, the founder of a club
- 3. Create an event (event name, date, location, duration, description)
+ 4. Create an event (event name, date, location, duration, description)
+ 5. Attend an event (credits awarded)
- 4. Send faculty approval request after creating event request
+ 6. Send faculty approval request for creating event request
+ 7. Faculty approval notification
- 5. Show calendar with event date
+ 8. Show calendar with event date
- 6. Allow members to join a club
+ 9. Allow members to join a club
- 7. List current members of the club
+ 10. List current members of the club

  # Installation